meghdadFar/bourbon/README.rst

 Actions
 ~~~~~~~
+Actions can be defined as a set of operations that the RL agent can carry out.
+For instance, in the grid example above,
-As can be seen above, in this example, the agent has 4 actions available to it which are moving to the LEFT, RIGHT, DOWN, UP.
+the agent has 4 actions available to it which are moving to the LEFT, RIGHT, DOWN, UP.

 Rewards
 ~~~~~~~